zededa/eve/README.md

 EVE is an operating system with installer with particular requirements for the storage on which it is installed.
 It installs to the entire medium.
 You must be careful to enter commands correctly and be sure the selected devices are correct.
-If you select the wrong target device, you can completely overwrite the main storage disk and operating system system you're running on, instead of the target storage device.
+If you select the wrong target device, you can completely overwrite the main storage disk and operating system you're running on, instead of the target storage device.

 PROCEED AT YOUR OWN RISK